Braekpo1nt/MCTManager/README.md

   - `<team>` the internal name of the team.
 The team must already exist.
   - `<member>` the name of the player to add.
 Must be an online player.

+If you add a new participant while a game is going on, they will be sent to that game as a participant.

+### Removing a participant
+The only way to remove a participant is to leave them from their team:

+- `/mct team leave <member>`

+Note: This will delete a participants points, but as of right now doesn't remove those points from the team they used to be on

 ## Games List
 This is a list of the currently implemented games.
-See above for how to [start a game](#starting-a-game)
+See above for how to [start a game](#starting-a-game) or [stop a game](#stopping-a-game)

 - Foot Race
-  - Start game with `/mct startgame foot-race`
+  - Start game with `/mct game start foot-race`
+- MECHA
+  - Start game with `/mct game start mecha`

 # Development/Contributions

+To participate, reach out to Braekpo1nt on [YouTube](https://www.youtube.com/@braekpo1nt), [twitter](https://twitter.com/braekpo1nt), [facebook](https://www.facebook.com/Braekpo1nt/), or [instagram](https://www.instagram.com/braekpo1nt/).

 **Important note about building the project:**
 The dependency `fr.mrmicky:fastboard:1.2.1` from [FastBoard](https://github.com/MrMicky-FR/FastBoard) needs to be included in the jar file with *Shadow Jar*.